homan-uppu/writing/2-Essays/Fear equality.md

 Asymmetry is a function of complexity.
 The greater the complexity of a game, the greater the asymmetry within the game and for the outcomes of the game.

 The complexity of the games we play is a function of leverage.
-The greater leverage that exists in the world, the more complex the games we play become.
+As leverage increases our activities become more complex.

 Leverage is a function of human progress.
-Every positive advancement pushes us towards a more fair and leveraged world.
+Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more fair and leveraged world.

-Therefore, asymmetry is rising.
+Asymmetry is rising due to progress.

 ...